AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md

 >
 >In most cases, you map the collection's sub-items rather than the item representing the whole collection.

-For more information about collections, see [Item data types](../../workfront-fusion/mapping/item-data-types.md)
+For more information about collections, see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md)

 ## Arrays